galactic-src/cvport/README.md

 - Comment in Update.cpp starting "currently commenting this out" relating to household digital contact tracting.
 Is this fine?
 - P.NC (int) is initialised to -1 in CovidSim.cpp but SetupModel runs P.ncw = P.nch = (int)sqrt((double)P.NC); P.NC = P.ncw * P.nch; if !P.DoHeteroDensity.
 - what is the significance of size of P.InvLifeExpecDist[MAX_ADUNITS][1001]
+- there is something like a TODO in Model.h which states DONE by only some points - see `above quantities need to be amended in following parts of code:`.
+- what are the queues in the State (struct PopVar) used for?

 ## Cleanup